Haseoo/SimpleQuiz/README.md

 ```

 ## The future
 I planned to make an online client-server version of this game using only Java but I gave up this idea.
 Now I'm planning to make the web version of this game (yeah, yet another version) in Java EE.
-Simply because to learn this platform.
+Simply to learn this platform.